Tuition & Fees

 MEAL PLAN REQUIREMENTS

-• All first-year students must participate in the Chatham Unlimited Plan.
+• All first-year students must participate in the Chatham Anytime Plan.

 • All 2nd, 3rd, or 4th year students living on Chatham Upper Campus, must select from one of the three Shadyside Upper Campus plans.